|

 I worked with a multimedia company

-for use by the Armenian school system
+by the Armenian school system.

 I took a Friday afternoon off and was taken on